Sciencecode-Technologies/.github/profile/README.md

 ### We Are *Sciencecode Technologies*

-We are developing various open source projects and testing it for everyone.
+We are developing various open source projects for everyone.